Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

 OTM provides a detailed prediction of a given BNSL structure but cannot establish which lattice defines the equilibrium state because it lacks an explicit free energy.
-Such a putative free energy must include ligand conformations.
+Such a putative free energy must explicitly include ligand conformations.
 The Molecular Theory (MOLT) developed in Ref.~\cite{Missoni2020, Missoni2021}, inspired from previous models in lipid bilayers and other soft systems\cite{BenShaul1985, Szleifer1985, Carignano1994, Tagliazucchi2010} is able to incorporate ligand conformations in a minimal and computationally affordable way.

-The advantage of MOLT compared with simulations is fast turnaround and no statistical fluctuations, i.e. within approximations made, free energies can, in principle, be calculated to any needed precision.
+The advantage of MOLT compared with simulations is fast turnaround and no statistical fluctuations.
 This also enables calculations for processes consisting of a succession of equilibrium states, i.e. quasistatic.
 A limitation for MOLT is that it requires NC positions and orientations, so going beyond single-component systems requires specifying many degrees of freedom and actual calculations require some prescription for the NC positions and orientation.
 OTM does provide positions and orientations so MOLT and OTM together enable, in principle, a first-principle determination for any NC configuration.